 To be eligible to vote by mail in an individual election, you must:

-- Be out of the county on election day and during the period for Early Voting by personal appearance, (ballot must be mailed to an address outside of Kaufman County); or
+- be out of the county on election day and during the period for early voting by personal appearance; or

 Please Note Additional Information Pertaining to Mail Ballot Applications

 Mail Ballot Applications may be downloaded and printed here:

 A mail ballot application may also be obtained by emailing Kaufman County Elections or calling 469-376-4595.

 Once the application is completed, mail it to:

 Kaufman County Elections